Crio-Bytes/IBD-2022-Master-Repository/MANAGING BRANCHES IN GIT/README.md

 ## Feature-based branching

 Feature-based branching is a branching strategy in which a separate branch is created for each new feature or task.
-This allows developers to work on new feature without the main branch, this makes it easier to review and merge changes when they are ready.
+This allows developers to work on a new feature without the main branch, which makes it easier to review and merge changes when they are ready.

 ![feature-based](/MANAGING%20BRANCHES%20IN%20GIT/Images/featureBased.png)
 [Image from [optimizely](https://www.optimizely.com/optimization-glossary/trunk-based-development/)]

-## Activity 2:
+## Activity 2 - Trying out feature-based development

 To understand feature-based development better, let us work on one example.

-1. Create new repository on local machine.
+1. Create a new repository on the local machine.

 <details>
 <summary>Solution</summary>